IdanShmsh/fieldforge/docs/implementations/Yang Mills Leapfrog.md

 \vec\nabla\cdot E^a = -J^a_0 + \Sigma_\nu g f^{abc} A^b_0 F^c_{\nu\mu} \tag{1.3.7}
 $$

-Which is Gauss's Law in a Yang-Mills theory.
+This is Gauss's Law in a Yang-Mills theory.

 ### Gauge Potential Temporal Component Handling